Louis Moreau Gottschalk: Life and career

 After Gottschalk returned to the United States in 1853, he traveled extensively; a sojourn in Cuba during 1854 was the beginning of a series of trips to Central and South America.
 Gottschalk also traveled to Puerto Rico after his Havana debut and at the start of his West Indian period.
-He was quite taken with the music he heard on the island, so much so that he composed a work, probably in 1857, entitled Souvenir de Porto Rico; Marche des gibaros, Op.
+Gottschalk was quite taken with the music he heard on the island, so much so that he composed a work, probably in 1857, entitled Souvenir de Porto Rico; Marche des gibaros, Op.
 31 (RO250).
 "Gibaros" refers to the jíbaros, or Puerto Rican peasantry, and is an antiquated way of writing this name.
 The theme of the composition is a march tune which may be based on a Puerto Rican folk song form.

-At the conclusion of that tour, he rested in New Jersey then returned to New York City.
-There he continued to rest and took on a very young Venezuelan student, Teresa Carreño.
-Gottschalk rarely took on students and was skeptical of prodigies, but Carreño was an exception and he was determined that she succeed.
-With his busy schedule, Gottschalk was only able to give her a handful of lessons, yet she would remember him fondly and performed his music for the rest of her days.
+At the end of the tour, Gottschalk rested in New Jersey before returning to New York City.
+There, he continued to rest and took on a very young Venezuelan student, Teresa Carreño.
+Gottschalk rarely took on students and was skeptical of prodigies, but Carreño was an exception, and he was determined that she would succeed.
+With his busy schedule, Gottschalk was only able to give her a handful of lessons, yet Carreño would remember him fondly and performed his music for the rest of her days.
 A year after meeting Gottschalk, she performed for Abraham Lincoln and would go on to become a renowned concert pianist earning the nickname "Valkyrie of the Piano".

-In late 1855 and early 1856 Gottschalk made connections with several notable figures of the New York art world, including the sculptor Erastus Dow Palmer, composer and musician George William Warren and Hudson River School landscape painter Frederic Edwin Church.
+In late 1855 and early 1856, Gottschalk made connections with several notable figures of the New York art world, including the sculptor Erastus Dow Palmer, composer and musician George William Warren and Hudson River School landscape painter Frederic Edwin Church.
 Like Gottschalk, Church had traveled extensively in Latin America (primarily Ecuador and Colombia) and produced a series of large-scale canvases of South American subject.
 Gottschalk dedicated a Mazurka poétique to Church, who gave Gottschalk a small (now unidentified) landscape painting.
 Gottschalk also possibly collaborated with Warren on his 1863 The Andes, Marche di Bravoura, a solo piano piece inspired by Church's large-scale South American painting of 1859, The Heart of the Andes.